Electa-Git/PowerModelsDistributionStateEstimation.jl/docs/src/quickguide.md

 This must also be done attentively, though, to make sure that the feasible space is not cut, i.e., that feasible solutions are not removed by this process.
 This can be avoided if good knowledge of the system is available or if some variable have particularly obvious bounds, e.g., voltage magnitude cannot be negative, so its lower bound can be set to 0 without risks.
 As when providing a warm start, it is to user discretion to assign meaningful and "safe" variable bounds.
-PowerModelsDSSE has functions that allow to define bounds on voltage magnitude, power generation (active and reactive) or power demand (active and reactive):
+PowerModelsSE has functions that allow to define bounds on voltage magnitude, power generation (active and reactive) or power demand (active and reactive):
 `update_voltage_bounds!(data::Dict; v_min::Float64=0.0, v_max::Float64=Inf)`
 `update_generator_bounds!(data::Dict; p_min::Float64=0.0, p_max::Float64=Inf, q_min::Float64=-Inf, q_max::Float64=Inf)`
 `update_load_bounds!(data::Dict; p_min::Float64=0.0, p_max::Float64=Inf, q_min::Float64=-Inf, q_max::Float64=Inf)`